pmwaddell/scrape-mountain-weather-data/README.md

 elevation, local_time_issued and local_time_of_forecast set as primary keys.
 The command for this can also be found in sql_queries_backup.txt.
 Note also that if Autocommit is off, you may need to add COMMIT; after these queries.

-The pipelines postgres_f_to_csv (for the "final" forecast table), postgres_s_to_csv (for the "staging" forecast table) and csv_to_postgres can be used to save the data in Postgres to a local .csv file found in src/forecast_data, and to load the data from a .csv file in src/forecast_data back into Postgres (under a Schema called loaded_backups) respectively.
+The pipelines pg_fore_f_to_csv (for the "final" forecast table), postgres_fore_s_to_csv (for the "staging" forecast table) and csv_fore_f_to_pg can be used to save the data in Postgres to a local .csv file  found in src/forecast_data, and to load the data from a .csv file in src/forecast_data back into Postgres (under a Schema called loaded_backups) respectively.

 To send data to BQ, you need to set up a GCP account and project.
 Then go into the project and set up a Service Account as project owner.
 Create a Key for this account, download it and place it into the directory